 Mission: We seek to upgrade and advance the banking business by safeguarding the interests of member banks, and to achieve the highest levels of coordination among them and with the other partners as well.
-We aspire to develop and upgrade the process of delivering banking services and enhance the concepts and norms of banking business, in addition to following unified systems and measures for this purpose.
+We aspire to develop and upgrade the process of delivering banking services and to enhance the concepts and norms of banking business, in addition to following unified systems and measures for this purpose.

-Values: Team work, Development & Modernity, Creativity & Excellence, Integrity & Transparency, Professionalism, Credibility, Continued Learning & Training.
+Values: Team Work, Development & Modernity, Creativity & Excellence, Integrity & Transparency, Professionalism, Credibility, Continued Learning & Training.

 Objectives: The association seeks to upgrade and advance the banking business through the following:

 • Looking after the interests of members and coordinating between them in order to achieve their common benefit.

 • Improving and modernizing the methods of delivering banking services.